-- " Aareal's ratings could be downgraded as result of a downgrade of its BCA or if its loss-absorbing liabilities decline significantly and beyond our expectations, thereby resulting in fewer notches of rating uplift from our LGF analysis. - " Downward pressure on Aareal's BCA could develop as a result of a significant deterioration in its asset quality, a significant and sustained drop in its profitability or an overall weakening of the bank's combined liquidity.
+- " Aareal Bank's ratings could be downgraded as result of a downgrade of its BCA or if loss-absorbing liabilities decline significantly and beyond our expectations, thereby resulting in fewer notches of rating uplift from the rating agency's LGF analysis. - " Downward pressure on Aareal Bank's BCA could develop in case the bank fails to sustainably restore the bank's profitability to levels more in line with the performance observed ahead of the pandemic, or a deterioration in its asset quality that negatively affects its current good capitalisation levels.
+Further, a stronger recourse to market funding, or an overall lower level of liquid reserves in relation to its balance sheet could exert downwards rating pressure.

 This publication does not announce a credit rating action.
-For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.
+For any credit ratings referenced in this publication, please see the issuer/deal page on https://ratings.moodys.com for the most updated credit rating action information and rating history.